 Your Passing Score on the ACT

-The ACT is one of only many steps in preparing to apply for college.
+Taking the ACT is one of only many steps in preparing to apply for college.
 To come up with your individual passing score, you need to have a good idea of the types of colleges you might apply to your senior year.
 You don’t have to have the final college list ready a year in advance, but a general idea helps.

-Don’t I Want Better than ‘Middle 50%’?
+Don’t I Want to Do Better than ‘Middle 50%’?

+You want to do the best you can.
 If your score is better than the ‘Middle 50%’ range, that’s awesome.
 It puts you in a great position when you apply.
 Also, more scholarship opportunities open up with higher ACT scores.

-That being said, at the ultra-competitive schools across the country, the only score above the ‘Middle 50%’ is a perfect 36.
+That being said, at ultra-competitive schools across the country, the only score above the ‘Middle 50%’ is a perfect 36.
 Scoring anywhere in the ‘Middle 50%’ will keep your application in the “maybe” box long enough so that admissions counselors can get to know the real you.
-Besides, not aiming for the perfect 36 gives you more time to focus on your grades, extra curricular activities, volunteer work etc.
+Besides, not obsessing over getting the perfect 36 gives you more time to focus on your grades, extra curricular activities, volunteer work etc.